Coronavirus – How to work from home without burning out

 The end of the workday usually ends with your colleagues when you walk out of the office together.
 At home, you cannot have this experience.
 Instead, set your alarm clock to signal the end of the working period half an hour ahead of time.

-- Analyze and optimize company time on projects down to the second – App to track work hours
+Analyze and optimize company time on projects down to the second – screen monitoring software

 Turn off the computer

 When work is over, turn off the computer for a bit and close all the apps.
 You can even put away your phone for one or two hours.

 It is advisable to spend 5-10 minutes planning your next day.
 When you wake up in the morning, you will feel much more relaxed because you have a plan.

 Have a transition ritual